Alumni Success Story: Nick Reva ‘08, BAS Network Security

 What do you do when you are not working – any hobbies, interests, passions?

 Traveling.
 I want to introduce my children to different cultures and countries.
-We went to Europe recently for two weeks.
+We recently went to Europe for two weeks.
 Now my three-year-old is interested in learning more about the Eiffel Tower and the Leaning Tower of Pisa.
 She asked if we can go to Japan next.
-My wife and I both work in the tech industry (she also works for Snapchat!) and we have common interests and attend conferences together.
+My wife and I both work in the tech industry (she also works for Snapchat!), so we have common interests and attend conferences together.
 We joke that tech meet-ups and conferences can also qualify as a “date night” for us.

 Who inspires you in your work, life, and/or volunteerism?